 The difference between AI and generative AI

-Since our founding in 2009, Grammarly has been harnessing the power of AI to improve your writing experience.
+Since its founding in 2009, Grammarly has been harnessing the power of AI to improve your writing experience.
 Our foundational AI technology—integrating machine learning, natural language processing, and insights from human linguists—is designed to preserve your unique voice and message while improving your writing through suggestions for spelling, grammar, clarity, conciseness, and tone.

 In 2023, Grammarly introduced optional generative AI features that enable users to produce new content based on their inputs or prompts.
 This advancement reflects our ongoing commitment to supporting every phase of communication, from initial brainstorming to final draft.